 The Episcopalian education tradition is one of commitment to and balance of mind and spirit.
 As a faith based school, St. Mark’s provides opportunities for spiritual growth.
 Through our chapel program and church services, we endeavor to help children become aware of the world beyond them.
 We stress Christ’s two great commandments – love of God and love of neighbor.
 We welcome students of all faiths and traditions.

 Christian Education is taught weekly in PK2.
 PK3 and PK4 students attend their own chapel service each week.
 Kindergarten students participate in chapel weekly and Eucharist or Christian education on a rotating cycle.
 Students in 1st through 8th grades participate in a weekly chapel service, as well as a weekly celebration of the Eucharist.
 Receiving communion is optional.
 Christian education is taught weekly in the classroom in first through fifth grade.
 In middle school, the students study world religions in 6th grade, the Bible in 7th grade, and ethics in 8th grade.
 Basic Christian values are emphasized in all aspects of Christian education.

-The students of St. Mark’s Class of 2020 will attend the following high schools: The Benjamin School (5); Dreyfoos School of the Arts (2); Jupiter High School (2); The King’s Academy (3); Oxbridge Academy (1); The Pine School (2); Suncoast Community High School (1); and William T. Dwyer High School (9).
+The students of St. Mark’s Class of 2023 will attend the following high schools: American Heritage; The Benjamin School; Cardinal Newman High School; Dreyfoos School of the Arts; Jupiter Christian School; Jupiter Community High School; The King’s Academy; Saint Andrew’s School; Oxbridge Academy; The Pine School; Palm Beach Gardens High School; South Fork High School; Suncoast Community High School; Wellington High School; William T. Dwyer High School.